-This university’s estates team required a research project which incorporated opinions from a wide variety of stakeholders to ensure that their decisions have a positive impact on the student experience, enhance the overall brand and are aligned with changing requirements of academics, staff and students.
+This university’s estates team required a research project that incorporated opinions from a wide variety of stakeholders to ensure their decisions have a positive impact on student experience, enhance the overall brand and are aligned with changing requirements of academics, staff and students.

 Shift Learning gathered deep insights into experiences of the current environment to inform future development decision on the university’s estates and infrastructure.

 Shift Learning worked efficiently to deliver this multi-modal project within a 2-month window.
 The study involved:

 Phase 1: Depth interviews